Baseprint Document Successions

 Hidos

-For an introduction on how to use Hidos, refer to the tutorial to Publish a Temporary Document Succession.
+For an introduction on how to use Hidos, refer to the tutorial to Post a Temporary Document Succession.
 As of 2024, Hidos is the only practical tool for creating a document succession.

 Git